The Life Insurers' J-Curve: Why Japan's ¥13 Trillion Bond Losses Hide a Thirty-Year Opportunity

 The Wall of Money Turns Inward

-In February 2026, Japanese life insurers sold ¥3.42 trillion in foreign bonds — the sharpest monthly exit since October 2024.
+In February 2026, Japanese life insurers sold ¥3.42 trillion in foreign bonds – the sharpest monthly exit since October 2024.
 The entire Q4 2025 figure, itself the largest quarterly reduction since 2008, was compressed into a single month.
 The Middle East conflict accelerated this.
 But the conflict did not cause it.
 That distinction matters more than most commentary has acknowledged.
 Why the money is moving Japanese life insurers manage liabilities that extend decades into the future.
 For most of the past twenty years, meeting those liabilities required reaching offshore for yield that Japan’s financial repression could not provide.
-US Treasuries, European sovereign bonds, dollar-denominated corporate credit — all of it was a workaround for a domestic market where the Bank of Japan kept yields artificially low. ...
+US Treasuries, European sovereign bonds, dollar-denominated corporate credit.
+All of it was a workaround for a domestic market where the Bank of Japan kept yields artificially low. ...

 March 6, 2026 · 5 min · Gyokuro (玉露)